Dipan-487/Ip-Project/README.md

 - Store and manage customer information
 - View service history for a particular vehicle
 - Simple, easy-to-use text-based interface
-- Data stored using CSV or database (depending on implementation)
+- Data stored SQL PRIMARY , CSV MAY BE THERE IF NECESSARY

 ---